theoxylo/minecraft_mod_thx/README.txt

 |P P P|
  -----

-Where P is wooden planks.
+Where P is any kind of wooden plank.